 Veil of Tears has a Black Flag verse, Vio-lence choruses, a Black Sabbath bridge, a Nuclear Assault segue and Kirk Hammett solos.
 Slayer’s Jeff Hanneman (R.I.P.) would’ve loved the evilness of the riffing.
 This is metalcore before metalcore was resurrected, named and popularized – like how the Monsters of Rock festival came to an end before being christened as Download.

 Beyond Jerusalem is a Crowbar song with a harmonic guitar solo worthy of Queen and Thin Lizzy.

 Return to Infinity has a Judas Priest intro, a Megadeth verse, a Megadeth chorus, an Iron Maiden segue, an Eyehategod bridge and an Anthrax solo before suddenly concluding with a Slayer ending.
 This is definitely the most-well rounded song on the album.
 I can imagine it would be the favourite song of many devout metalheads.

 Sphereborn is my favourite song from the album.
 It’s pretty much a Pantera song in the post-1990 sense.
 It has a simplified swagger which is reminiscent of Vulgar Display of Power as opposed to the technical wizardry of Cowboys from Hell.
 Genre-wise, it’s groove metal and sludge metal like Far Beyond Driven.

-I Lost a Friend is a Judas Priest instrumental which starts off as an acoustic eulogy before adding an electric guitar harmony so that it becomes an electric memorial.
+I Lost a Friend is a Judas Priest instrumental which starts off as an acoustic eulogy before adding an electric guitar harmony so that it becomes an electric memoir.
 Coincidentally, Epitaph was the name of a Judas Priest tour.